ResearchComputing/Documentation/docs/compute/data-transfer.md

 ## Guest Collections (Globus Shared Endpoints)

-Using a Guest Collection (also known as a "Shared Endpoint"), You can share any file or folder that you have access to with anyone who has a Globus account.
+Using a Guest Collection (also known as a "Shared Endpoint"), you can share any file or folder that you have access to with anyone who has a Globus account.
 This is particularly useful for PetaLibrary users.
 PetaLibrary allocation owners can nominate a technical contact that is able to create [Globus Guest